debut-js/Core/ReadMe.md

 Debut is an ecosystem for developing and launching trading strategies.
 An analogue of the well-known `ZenBot`, but with much more flexible possibilities for constructing strategies.
 All you need to do is come up with and describe the entry points to the market and connect the necessary [plugins](https://github.com/debut-js/Plugins) to work.
 Everything else is a matter of technology: **genetic algorithms** - will help you choose the most effective parameters for the strategy (period, stops, and others), **ticker selection module** - will help you find an asset suitable for the strategy (token or share), on which it will work best.

 Debut is based on the architecture of the core and add-on plugins that allow flexible customization of any solutions.
 The main goal of the entire Debut ecosystem is to simplify the process of creating and launching working trading robots on various exchanges.
-Currently supported: **Tinkoff** and **Binance**.

-The project has two starting trading strategies "For example" how to work with the system.

-An example of the strategy [SpikesG](/src/strategies/spikes-grid/ReadMe.md) in 200 days.
-Optimization was carried out in 180 days and 20 days of free work on untrained data.
-An initial deposit of *$500 was used*

 ## Available for